 Cortisol a hormone necessary for the inflammatory response, regulation of blood pressure and immune function.
-However, most bodybuilders understand that too much cortisol creates an environment that eats away as muscle mass and makes gains impossible.
+However, most bodybuilders and athletes understand that too much cortisol creates an environment that eats away as muscle mass and makes gains impossible.

 Conversely, scientists down at Charles Sturt University, Bathurst, Australia report a simple, yet highly effective way to cut cortisol responses and create a hormone profile most conducive to building muscle.